UPDATE: For the year 2020, no significant changes have been made to Medicaid insurance.

-- Apply for Medicaid in Alabama by phone
+- How to Apply for Medicaid in Alabama by Phone

 Before you apply for Medicaid, there are certain preparations to take.
-The AL Medicaid application is lengthy, and takes time and attention.
+The AL Medicaid application is lengthy and takes time and attention.
 Prior to sitting down to fill out your forms for Medicaid application, gather the requested documents.
 That way, you can ensure you are thoroughly prepared for the AL Medicaid packet.
 To learn more about the application process for Medicaid, download our comprehensive guide.

 Generally, you must have the following information and documentation on hand when you are ready to file your application for Medicaid:

 - Your legal name (or name change documents, if applicable)